Ojanko123/Credit_risk/README.md

 are not statistically significant at the 95% confidence level.
  - **AUC: 0.6933**

-### Phase 6 — XGBoost (Raw Features)
+### Phase 6 - XGBoost (Raw Features)

 XGBoost was trained on raw features with Label Encoding instead of WoE.
 This allows the model to find its own optimal splits rather than being constrained by WoE bins, which is why it outperforms logistic regression on AUC.

 Key parameters:
-- `n_estimators=300` — 300 sequential decision trees
+- `n_estimators=300` - 300 sequential decision trees
-- `max_depth=5` — depth of each tree
+- `max_depth=5` - depth of each tree
-- `scale_pos_weight` — handles class imbalance natively
+- `scale_pos_weight` - handles class imbalance natively
-- `subsample=0.8` — 80% of rows per tree (prevents overfitting)
+- `subsample=0.8` - 80% of rows per tree (prevents overfitting)
-- `colsample_bytree=0.8` — 80% of features per tree (prevents overfitting)
+- `colsample_bytree=0.8` - 80% of features per tree (prevents overfitting)
 - **AUC: 0.7100**

-### Phase 7 — Model Comparison
+### Phase 7 - Model Comparison

 Both models evaluated side by side on ROC curve and confusion matrix.
-XGBoost catches significantly more actual defaulters (higher recall on class 1) at the cost of more false positives — a trade-off that is acceptable in credit risk since missing a defaulter is far more costly than rejecting a good customer.
+XGBoost catches significantly more actual defaulters (higher recall on class 1) at the cost of more false positives, a trade-off that is acceptable in credit risk since missing a defaulter is far more costly than rejecting a good customer.

-### Phase 8 — Credit Scorecard Scaling
+### Phase 8 - Credit Scorecard Scaling

 Logistic regression probabilities converted to a credit score on a 300–850 scale using the industry-standard PDO (Points to Double the Odds) formula:
 Score = Offset + Factor × log-odds